 - Under a 64 linux build, the default fill color fails to be set to black, and instead is set to white, messing up with most default packaged SVG images

-#3 Updated by Andreas Neumann about 4 years ago
+#3 Updated by Andreas Neumann over 4 years ago

 It seems that these are bugs in the symbol definition, not in the software.

 As an example: